drewww/prism/docs/source/making-a-roguelike/part3.rst

 Next we're going to add the Damage action.
 This accepts a single target: the amount of damage to be taken.
 It modifies the health of the target and if it's at or below zero we trigger the Die action we just added.

+An action's ``targets`` are the parameters passed into the ``perform`` method, in order.
+We use the ``Target`` type to apply validation to ensure types within ``perform`` match our expectations.
+Typically, you will be passing in instances of actors, but in this case it's just a number representing the amount of damage we will apply.

 .. code:: lua

    local DamageTarget = prism.Target()